PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
-parentLocator | an element locator of parent element locator | an element locator filePath | a path or and URL pointing to the specified file.
+parentLocator | an element locator of parent element locator | an element locator filePath | a path or a URL pointing to the specified file.

 ## Blur